 Between 58 B.C. and 56 B.C.
 Antony campaigned in Syria with Aulus Gabinius and then in Gaul with Caesar, who made a protégé of him.
 In 52 B.C. he became quaestor and in 49 B.C. tribune.
 When the situation between Pompey and Caesar became critical, Antony and Quintus Cassius Longinus, another tribune, vetoed the bill to deprive Caesar of his army and fled to him.
 Caesar crossed the Rubicon, and the civil war began.
 At the battle of Pharsalus, Caesar took the right wing, and Antony gave distinguished service as the leader of the left.
-After Caesar's assassination (44 B.C.), Antony, then consul, aroused the mob against the conspirators and drove them from the city.
+After Caesar's assassination (44 B.C.), Antony, then consul, aroused the people against the conspirators and drove them from the city.

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.